Reference 11 — Vertex roles and aggregation¶

 03-addressing.md §subtree subscriptions |

-Existed; here used to build aggregate-role vertices |
+Builds aggregate-role vertices |

-Address-shift slicing for big payloads |
+Address-shift slicing for large payloads |

 03-addressing.md §address-shift slicing |

-Existed; here it composes with role 2 (stream) and Mode A canvas |
+Composes with role 2 and the Mode-A canvas |

 Schema as the visible contract |

-02-graph-model.md §schema discipline |
+02-graph-model.md §schema and field discipline |

 Redundant links as distinct explicit routes |